MeghanaNalla/Dall-e/README.md

 ﻿# Dall-e
- This is a simple application which generates images using openAI API.
+ This is a simple application which generates images using openAI API..